mirix/approaches-to-diarisation/README.md

 This is the only script you need now.
 The others are there for just for reference.

 It works with Python 3.8.17.
 Because of NeMo, it fails on Python 3.11.3.
-It it best to created a dedicated environment.
+It it best to create a dedicated environment.

 It expects to find the samples in mp3 format in the "samples" folder.